Fortres7/24k-0550/README.md

 Welcome to my GitHub profile!
 Here’s a little about me:

 - 🎓 **Student:** I’m currently studying Computer Science at FAST-NUCES.
-- 🌱 **Learning Goals:** I'm passionate about learning new technologies and improving my skills in Cyber Security.
+- 🌱 **Learning Goals:** I'm passionate about learning new technologies and improving my skills in Coding.